 • Civic Responsibilities: Students who are required to be physically present at citizenship hearings; court hearings or jury duty on the date of a regular lecture, examination or quiz will be granted an excused absence and allowed to take a make-up examination or practical.
-Students should contact the Associate Dean for Curriculum with supporting documentation to discuss such circumstances prior to occurrence.
-It is the student's responsibility to schedule make-up examinations or practicals with the Section/Course Director within two days of returning to campus.
+Students should contact the Associate Dean for Curricular Affairs with supporting documentation to discuss such circumstances prior to occurrence.
+It is the student's responsibility to schedule make-up examinations or practicals with the Curriculum Coordinator or Curriculum Director within two days of returning to campus.

 - Academic Conflict: Students may request an excused absence for academic-related conferences or activities.
-Only students in with a G.P.A. of 2.5 or above will be considered. - Death in the Family: Any student applying for an excused absence or to take a make-up exam or practical due to a death in their family must provide a copy of the death certificate or obituary program.
-Consideration will be given for deaths of spouse, life partner, parents, siblings, children, in-laws or grandparents. - Illness: Any student who misses a lecture, lab, exam or practical due to illness must be seen by the KCUMB Student Health Clinic physician or their private health-care provider in order to have such illness documented.
+Only students in with a G.P.A. of 2.5 or greater will be considered. - Death in the Family: Any student applying for an excused absence or to take a makeup exam or practical due to a death in their family must provide a copy of the death certificate or obituary program.
+Consideration will be given for deaths of spouse, life partner, parents, siblings, children, in-laws or grandparents. - Illness: Any student who misses a lecture, lab, exam or practical due to illness must be seen by the KCUMB Student Health Clinic physician or their private healthcare provider on the day of the illness in order to have such illness documented.
 KCUMB's Student Health Clinic physicians will forward written documentation/assessment of the student's physical conditions to the Associate Dean for Curricular Affairs with his/her recommendation.
-If a make-up is approved, it will be scheduled with the Section/Course Director within two days of returning to campus. - Other: Additional extenuating circumstances, not covered by these guidelines, may be brought to the Associate Dean for Curricular Affairs for consideration.
-However, excused absences should not be requested for weddings, vacations, birthdays, non-family special events, etc. - Excessive make-up requests: Any student requesting excessive numbers of excused absences, make-up examinations, labs or practicals will be referred to the Promotion and Graduation Committee or Administrative Officers.
+If a make-up is approved, it will be scheduled by the Curriculum Coordinator within two days of returning to campus. - Other: Additional extenuating circumstances, not covered by these guidelines, may be brought to the Associate Dean for Curricular Affairs for consideration.
+However, excused absences should not be requested for weddings, vacations, birthdays, nonfamily special events, etc. - Excessive make-up requests: Any student requesting excessive numbers of excused absences, make-up examinations, labs or practicals will be referred to the appropriate KCUMB administrators.